Cross-border EU initiative to help counter online hate speech

 Online hate speech has seen a disturbing growth in recent years, particularly in response to the migrant crisis.
 Today, social media networks sometimes function as echo chambers, facilitating the anonymous expression of more radical views than in face-to-face interaction.
 As a consequence, hate speech has been able to infiltrate various types of public discourse online.
 For example, in Germany there has been a rise in extremist propaganda on social media, openly inciting violence towards refugees.
 Europol has also observed that violent extremism is expanding, “partly fueled by fears of a perceived Islamization of society and [partly by] anxiety over migration”.

-Assisted by technology for identifying toxic language, upstanders can then work to deflate toxic discussions in a self-regulatory approach, but the project will also report illegal cases of extremism and radicalisation, following the EU’s regulations in collaboration with social media tech companies.
+Assisted by technology for identifying toxic language, upstanders can then work to deflate toxic discussions in a self-regulatory approach.
+The project will also report illegal cases of extremism and radicalisation, following the EU’s regulations in collaboration with social media tech companies.

 The group aims to show what ordinary citizens can do to challenge polarising narratives online.